varigence/docs/bimlflex/trial-process/accelerating-the-raw-data-vault-layer.md

 ## Data Vault Acceleration

+BimlFlex provides a Data Vault Accelerator that creates Data Vault objects from the defined source metadata.

 Data Vault acceleration can be performed once the Enterprise Logical Model, the source data model and corresponding Data Vault model has been created.

 The Data Vault acceleration uses the source metadata and its defined relationships to create a Raw Data Vault layer.
 Based on this metadata, BimlFlex will automatically create the required Data Vault structures and the source to target mappings in the metadata repository.

-The accelerator first creates a preview of the Data Vault artefacts so that the model can be reviewed and refined through the normal modelling and development process.
+The accelerator first creates a preview of the Data Vault artefacts so that the model can be reviewed and refined through the normal modeling and development process.

 In the trial process, a Unit of Work was updated for the ProductModelProductDescription link table, the preview illustrates that this will be generated as a 3-way link as expected.
 The attributes for the Product source table was also prepared to be split across 3 Satellites.
 The preview shows the Product Hub and the expected Satellites.